EdgeCaseZA/FeedStoreAPI/documentation.md

 ##### 7.4.1.14 Documents Node

-- The `Documents` node is optional and may contain one or more `Document` elements – a missing or empty element means there are no PDF documents associated with this listing.
+- The `Documents` node is optional and may contain one or more `Document` elements – a missing or empty element means there are no documents associated with this listing.
-- All Document `url` attributes will point to a PDF file that will be a maximum size of 20MB.
+- All Document `url` attributes will point to a file that will be a maximum size of 20MB.
+- The document file types permitted are any of the following: `.pdf .jpg .jpeg .png .xls .xlsx .doc .docx`
 - The `Title` will provide a user friendly name for the document.
 - The client must download all document files and store them in the client's own document repository.
 A client may NOT expose this URL directly on their site.
-- Documents may be downloaded in parallel, on a maximum of 20 threads.
+- Documents may be downloaded in parallel, over a maximum of 20 threads.

 ##### 7.4.1.15 SellersAndLandlords Node